Cezero/dnd_tools/packages/shared/docs/README.md

 ### For Developers
 - Reference these docs when implementing new features
 - Use examples as templates for common scenarios
-- Follow the patterns outlined in interaction guides
+- Follow the patterns outlined in component and service guides

 ### For AI Assistants
 - These docs provide context for code generation
 - Examples demonstrate proper usage patterns
-- Guidelines ensure consistent implementation
+- Guidelines ensure consistent implementation across frontend and backend

 ## Maintenance

 Documentation should be updated whenever:
 - New features are added to the system
 - Database schema changes are made
-- New interaction patterns are established
+- New component or service patterns are established
+- API changes or new endpoints are added
 - Breaking changes are introduced

 ---